mohit-sharma-87/DevHub-Articles/Realm SDK Migration.md

 }
 ```

 Doing migration in Realm is very straightforward and simple.
-For any database migration high level
+The high level steps for the successful
-steps for successful migration would be
+migration of any database would be

 1. Update the database version.
 2. Make changes to the database schema.